What a WhatsApp chatbot for business actually is

 - Get on the WhatsApp Business Platform.
 You'll need a business phone number and Meta Business verification.
 The number's quality rating and messaging limits are tracked in WhatsApp Manager, so use a number you control.

 - Connect your knowledge.
-Point the agent at your help center, past tickets, order data, and any policy docs.
-The quality of the answers is capped by the quality of what you connect, so this step is worth doing properly.
+Point the agent at your help center, past tickets, order data, and policy docs.
+Answer quality is capped by what you connect, so this step deserves real time.

 - Simulate on real conversations.
 Before it replies to a single live customer, run it against your historical WhatsApp and support conversations and read what it would have said.
 This is the step most teams skip and later regret.

 - Go live gradually.
-Start with a narrow set of topics, watch the transcripts, widen scope as you build trust.
-Set escalation rules in plain language ("always hand off if someone mentions a refund").
+Start with a narrow set of topics, watch the transcripts, widen scope as trust builds.
+Write escalation rules in plain language, like "always hand off if someone mentions a refund".

 "We chose eesel AI because it offers multi-channel data input options...
 By linking our CSVs, Zendesk, and Google Docs as sources, we can make the most of our vast documentation, even if it's scattered."